 Not all electricity providers require a deposit to sign up for a new plan.

-If you need to choose a plan in Grand Prairie that doesn’t need a deposit, ComparePower can help.
+If you need to choose a plan in Grand Prairie that doesn’t require a deposit, ComparePower can help.

-It takes a lot of time to call around or search the web for companies with no-deposit power plans – unless you use the ComparePower tool below:
+It takes a lot of time to call around or search the web for companies with no-deposit power plans, but ComparePower can save you both time and money.

 Get your lights turned on the same day with No Deposit.
 Enter your zip code to get started: